 - In-house anesthesia physicians

 - Immediate access to radiologists

 - Facial surgeons

 - Medical specialties include critical care pulmonologists, internal medicine, cardiology, nephrology, infection control, in addition to several others.

-Acute Care Surgery is a discipline of surgery that includes trauma care, emergency general surgery, and surgical critical care.
-For ease of interpretation and to distinguish between trauma care, this site will refer to emergency general surgery as Acute Care Surgery.
+Acute care surgery is a discipline of surgery that includes trauma care, emergency general surgery, and surgical critical care.
+For ease of interpretation and to distinguish between trauma care, we refer to emergency general surgery as acute care surgery.
 This surgical discipline treats patients with sudden onset of disease affecting, for example, the bowel or gallbladder that requires emergency surgery.

 All trauma surgeons within UCHealth manage acute care surgery patients in addition to trauma patients.

 - UCHealth Emergency Care - Anschutz Medical Campus (Hospital-based)

 - UCHealth Emergency Care - Longs Peak Hospital (Hospital-based)

 - UCHealth Emergency Care - Memorial Hospital North (Hospital-based)